 A Changing World

 The planet is undergoing some pretty serious changes.
-It’s clearly a result of human activity, and we are all going to feel the increasing effects.
-Our over-dependence on fossil fuels, and obsession with short-term financial gain, have compromised the earth’s ecological systems.
+It’s clearly a result of human activity, and it’s only a matter of time before we’re all feeling the effects.
+If you haven’t already.
+Our over-dependence on fossil fuels, and obsession with short-term financial gain, have compromised the earth’s very ecological systems.
+The stable climate, on which so much life depends, is in crisis.

 It will take centuries for our ecological systems to absorb all that carbon dioxide!
 That’ll be the case even if we were to somehow immediately rid ourselves of our fossil fuel dependency.
 It’ll already take a very long time for the planet to adjust to all the GHGs that have accumulated over the course of human industrialization.

 Falling on Young Shoulders

 The world’s leading climate scientists have painted a pretty grim picture of what is yet to come if we don’t act quickly.
 Unfortunately, it does not look good.
 Despite this very real danger, the majority of global governments have yet to demonstrate the political will to take significant action in this time of crisis.

 On The Same Page

 Perhaps they are already hearing about it.
 Either at school, or from friends and family.
 Maybe they’ve seen something about it on tv or YouTube.
 Kids are spectacular at absorbing & retaining information!
 If they did, then they doubtlessly have questions!
 It’s definitely is a complicated topic.
 One that will require further discussion, instruction, and assistance.
 Luckily, there’s help!

 At the bottom of this post, I’ve listed 10 websites that offer some great support for learning and instruction.
 This list is by no means complete, but I’ll try to keep it updated.
 I would also welcome any further suggestions, as well as any additional tips or techniques for how to talk to kids about climate change.

 One Child’s Reaction to People Mistreating the Environment